Contents

 Hope After Heroin explores the opioid crisis and the widespread impact of heroin use across Western Pennsylvania.
 This WQED documentary features people who have faced addiction—either personally or through someone they love—sharing their experiences of loss, stigma, and the realities of living through it.

-As the stories unfold, it shows how widespread the crisis has become, affecting communities across all backgrounds.
+As the stories unfold, Hope After Heroin shows how widespread the crisis has become, affecting communities across all backgrounds.
 At the same time, it highlights a shift as more people begin speaking openly about addiction, using their experiences to support others and show that recovery is possible.

 You can also watch a one-hour follow up panel discussion, Hope After Heroin: Fighting the Epidemic